jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 a real-deal cargo van.

 Luckily we were able to get a cargo van on Getaround at the last minute on one of the biggest moving days of the year.
-I'm still not sure how we managed this and I consider it an act of providence.
+I'm still not sure how we managed to pull this off and I consider it an act of providence.

 ### Drinks